ansibleguy/infra_wireguard/README.md

 * Check if a firewall is blocking any traffic between the hosts.

-  UFW per example needs to allow incoming AND forwarding traffic.
+  IPTables/NFTables per example need to allow incoming AND forwarding traffic.

 * Check your routing configuration for errors and compare it against the 'running config':